Police Recruit / Entry Level Applicants

 - U.S. high school diploma or general education diploma (GED).
 Waived, if you have a college degree, from an accredited college within the U.S.

-- 40 semester college credits or 60 quarter college credits from an accredited college or university.
-We cannot accept in-progress credits or credits from another police academy.
-Click here for more information on accredited institutions accepted.
+- You must have 40 semester college credits or 60 quarter college credits from a U.S. accredited college or university OR have completed (4) four years of active military duty in the US Air Force, Army, Marine, Navy, or Coast Guard and have received or anticipate receiving an honorable discharge.
+(We cannot accept in-progress credits or credits from another police academy) Click here for more Information on accredited institutions accepted.

 - U.S. Citizenship or permanent resident alien who has applied for citizenship.